 - Understanding the biological pathways underlying disease and the specific biological targets that can alter disease will lead to more rational drug design and better tailored therapies.

-- Reducing the number of failures in Phase II and Phase III clinical trials will increase the number of new drugs developed per $1 billion of research and development investment.
+- Reducing the number of failures in Phase II and Phase III clinical trials will increase the number of new drugs developed.

 - The increase in expected returns will likely make drug development a more attractive investment.

-Steering committees for each of the three disease areas, with representation from all partners, meet regularly to review ongoing progress and milestones.
-The steering committees are managed by FNIH under the direction of an AMP Executive Committee comprised of representatives from NIH, participating industry leaders, FDA, and non-profit organizations.
+Steering committees for each of the projects, with representation from the partners participating in those projects, meet regularly to review ongoing progress and milestones.
+The steering committees are managed by FNIH under the direction of an AMP Executive Committee comprised of representatives from NIH, participating industry leaders, FDA, European Medicines Agency, and non-profit and other organizations.